Choosing the Right Used Dock Board or Dock Plate

 September 19, 2013

-Dock boards and dock plates are a portable solution to bridging the gap from the edge of the dock to the open truck bed.
+Dock boards and dock plates are a portable solution to bridging the gap from the edge of a dock to an open truck bed.
 This can be a problem because trucks vary in height, so there is a gap and a height difference to consider.
 Both styles come in varying capacities that allow for anything from foot travel to lift equipment.

-The major difference between used dock plates and use dock boards is capacity.
-They are similar in design and look except that used dock plates are typically made out of aluminum, but heavier duty models are made of steel, and they allow for lighter loads.
+The major difference between dock plates and dock boards is capacity.
+They are similar in design and look except that dock plates are typically made out of aluminum, but heavier duty models are made of steel, and they allow for lighter loads.

-Hand carts and pallet jacks are used with used dock plates, but forklifts and other lift equipment is too heavy.
-The capacity ranges from around 1,500 to 5,500 lbs., and they contain a 10 degree bend to allow it to be flush with the dock and the truck during loading and unloading.dock plates have no guide rails and dock boards do, and both types have skid-resistant surfaces to ensure safety.
+Hand carts and pallet jacks are used with dock plates, but forklifts and other lift equipment is too heavy.
+The capacity ranges from around 1,500 to 5,500 lbs., and they contain a 10 degree bend to allow it to be flush with the dock and the truck during loading and unloading.
+Dock plates have no guide rails, but dock boards do; and both types have skid-resistant surfaces to ensure safety.
 Other permanent dock equipment includes dock levelers and lifts, which are generally secured permanently at each dock opening.

-Used dock plates also do not contain guide rails, which is typical because they are only supporting foot traffic, warehouse carts, or pallet jacks (manual and electric).
-Usually the sides of a used dock plate have brightly colored tape or spray to prevent injury due to run-off.
+Dock plates also do not contain guide rails, which is typical because they are only supporting foot traffic, warehouse carts, or pallet jacks (manual and electric).
+Usually the sides of a dock plate have brightly colored tape or spray to prevent injury due to run-off.

 Choosing the right dock equipment

-In manual applications, the width of the used dock plate or dock board should be at least 8” inches wider than the overall width of the equipment.
-For powered operations, the width should be at least 16” wider than the overall width of the equipment.
+In manual applications, the width of the dock plate or dock board should be at least 8 inches wider than the overall width of the equipment.
+For powered operations, the width should be at least 16 inches wider than the overall width of the equipment.

 The proper length is determined by the height difference between the loading dock and the floor of the truck.
 This equipment has a maximum height differential, so a longer board can accommodate a greater range of height differences.
 Exceeding this angle will potentially dislodge the safety leg holding it in place, allowing it to shift and become unstable.